Will crash across your southern capes

 — Richard W. Memmer: Act IV

-What Bill Clinton thought is entirely irrelevant to the tubes — but smugly circulating invalid arguments is the way of the world now.
+It just doesn’t register with the likes of O’Reilly that what Clinton and Cohen thought is entirely irrelevant to the tubes — but smugly circulating invalid arguments is the way of the world now.

 And I love how people immersed in politics — conveniently come down with a case of collective amnesia in knowing how it works.